-- The China-Britain Business Council (CBBC) has its Scottish office in Glasgow and organizes regular industry briefings.
+- The China-Britain Business Council (CBBC) organises regular industry briefings in Glasgow and Edinburgh.
 Individual membership is available on a subscription basis.

 - The Cross-Party Group on China at the Scottish Parliament brings together figures from civil society, business and politics with an interest in China.
 Membership is open to the public and events are held several times a year when parliament is in session.

 - The City of Glasgow, through Culture and Sport Glasgow (C&SG) has significant resources relating to China, including important Chinese art collections held by the Burrell Collection.